RobDavenport/Game-Design/Projects/Production/Tile Laying Roguelike.md

 Assorted tiles which are made to combo with specific situations or strategies
 1. Scaling Credit Generator
 	1. Gains +1 credit every time it enters the grid
-2. Danger scaling credit generator, gain X credits per danger on grid
+2. Danger scaling credit generator, gain X credits per danger on grid, at end of round
-3. Danger scaling energy generator, gain X energy per danger on grid
+3. Danger scaling energy generator, gain X energy per danger on grid, at end of round
 4. "Scales with self" credit generator.
-Each copy of this on the grid increases earnings
+Each copy of this on the grid increases earnings, at end of round
-5. Scales with Basic mining bot credit generator.
+5. Scales with Basic mining bot credit generator, at end of round
 6. Scales with "Empty cells on line".
-Scales with grid size
+Scales with grid size, at end of round
-7. Generates +1 energy for each neighboring credit-producing tile
+7. Generates +1 energy for each (3x3) neighboring credit-producing tile. on placed
-8. Generates +1 credits for eight neighboring energy-producing tile
+8. Generates +1 credits for each (3x3) neighboring energy-producing tile. on placed
+9. Generates +1 energy for each tile on LINE
+10. Generates +1 credits for each tile on LINE

 Utility Tiles:
 1. Global range, Refresh a tile's abilities (except self to prevent infinite)